 - poor circulation

-- asthma (especially those who were exposed to second-hand smoke in their youth)
+- asthma (especially those exposed to second-hand smoke in their youth)

 - diabetes Type II